 Problem / Outcome Summary

-- MAC OS network transfer speed is still broken in OS Sierra.
+- MAC OS network transfer speed is still broken in OS Sierra and Mojave (Workaround Provided at the bottom).
 What do we know so far?

 Why might I want to read this?